 Disease Relevance: Alzheimer's Disease, Cerebral Amyloid Angiopathy

 Genetic Background: Inbred C57BL/6

-Availability: Cryopreserved embryos.
+Availability: Cryopreserved.
 Contact Lennart Mucke

 A human APP minigene with the Swedish, Indiana, and Arctic mutations driven by the platelet-derived growth factor β-chain promoter.